-Internal Medicine is the branch of veterinary medicine concerned with the diagnosis and treatment of disorders involving multiple organ systems.
-These include various cancers, endocrine (i.e. diabetes mellitus), respiratory, gastrointestinal, hematologic, urinary, immune-mediated, infectious disease, hepatic, neurological, and cardiac disease.
-At the Veterinary Emergency Clinic both neurological and cardiac disease are cared for by our Neurology and Cardiology specialists respectively.
+Internal Medicine is the branch of veterinary medicine focused on diagnosing and managing complex conditions that can affect multiple organ systems.
+These may include cancers, endocrine disorders (such as diabetes mellitus), as well as respiratory, gastrointestinal, hematologic, urinary, immune-mediated, infectious, liver, and other systemic diseases.
+At the Veterinary Emergency Clinic, neurological and cardiac conditions are cared for by our dedicated Neurology and Cardiology specialists, respectively.

 After evaluating the patient, the internist will make recommendations for the most appropriate diagnostic testing for the animal, in order to properly establish the condition(s) involved and to determine the possible treatment options.
 Some of the advanced diagnostic procedures that may be recommended include: